Commercial Auto Insurance Minnesota

 What is commercial auto insurance?

 Commercial auto insurance is a business insurance policy for cars, trucks, or vans owned by or used in business.
-It helps protect from bodily injury, and property damage (liability) claims.
-It can also provide physical damage coverage for the vehicles
+It helps protect against bodily injury and property damage (liability) claims and can also provide physical damage coverage for the vehicles.

 Auto accidents happen, and you need commercial vehicle insurance and an agent on your side.
 Anyone can call a 1-800 number.

-Our agency is NOT a service center; we are experienced agents that will help coach and guide you through the process if you have questions.
+Our agency is NOT a service center; we are experienced agents who will help coach and guide you through the process if you have questions.

 Insurance companies want to save money; we want happy, satisfied customers, there is a difference.

 When you call our office at 952-222-8073, a real person answers.
-Let us quote your commercial car insurance with multiple insurance companies.
-Start by clicking the Get My Quote button, complete the short form, and leave the shopping to us.
+Let us quote your commercial car insurance with multiple companies.
+Start by clicking the Get My Quote button, completing the short form, and leaving the shopping to us.

 What are the minimum limits of coverage here in Minnesota?